Montana/gagg/README.md

 This should be a private repo as most of these are notes for myself, but it could be a good learning tutorial for people who want to "unwordpress" a website -- so I decided to make this repo public.

-The idea in itself is not mine, it is Mazzy McDaid's I'm redoing JS, some of the CSS, and of course some HTML, inserting some ReactJS and unwordpressing her website.
+The idea in itself is not mine, it is Mazzy McDaid's I'm redoing JS, some of the CSS, and of course some HTML.
+I'm also inserting some ReactJS and the process of unwordpressing her website.
 The idea again is not mine, this is Mazzy the owner/creator of Gagg pictured below.

 <img src="http://getprowl.com/assets/images/mazzy.png" width="1400" height="500" />